ioggstream/python-course/connexion-101/025-openapi-3.md

 openapi: 3.0.0
 ```

-Latest version is 3.2, and there's work ongoing on the 4.0.
-This workshop is based on 3.0, but the most significant
-changes in 3.1 and 4.0 are about the support of JSON Schema,
-so they don't affect the basics of API modeling.

 [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/teamdigitale/api-starter-kit/master/openapi/simple.yaml.src) is a simple webapp for editing OpenAPI 3 language specs.

 The Italian Govenment built a couple of tools that help implementing interoperable APIs